sigp/lighthouse/watch/README.md

 curl "http://localhost:5059/v1/slots/highest"
 ```

-> Functionality on Windows or MacOS has not been tested.
+> Functionality on MacOS has not been tested.
+Windows is not supported.

 ### Configuration